-Trade Union Consultation Meeting held with GMB, Unison and Unite unions to brief on proposal and seek feedback.
-Representatives of the above unions attended the staff consultation meeting held on 13 October 2015.
-To complete in time for inclusion in 2016/17 budget and complete by 27 November 2015.
-Staff Consultation Consultation meeting held with all daycare staff on 13 October 2015.

-Public Consultation Service User Consultation All staff given opportunity for a 1:1 meeting with Service Manager at each daycare site.
-To complete in time for inclusion in 2016/17 budget and complete by 27 November 2015.
-Proposal posted on the Council's 'Let's talk budget' website.
-Consultation with parents of children who use daycare to be arranged.
+Cabinet/Council.
+Trade Union Consultation Meetings held with GMB, Unison and Unite unions to brief on proposal and seek feedback.
+Representatives of the above unions attended the staff consultation meeting held on 13 October and 8 December 2015 Staff Consultation Consultation meeting held with all daycare staff on 13th October and 8 December 2015 All staff given opportunity for a 1:1 meeting with Service Manager at each daycare site.
+Public Consultation Proposal posted on the Council's 'Let's talk budget' website.
+Service User Consultation Consultation with parents of children who use daycare to be arranged.
 Any other consultation Proposals have been reported to the following groups for information/comment: Planning School and Setting Places Group; Early Years and Childcare Core Group (This is the practitioner forum that reports to the Early Years and Childcare Board).

-Is there potential for the proposed saving to have a disproportionate adverse impact on any of the following groups:

-State Yes / No against each line

-Disabled people No

-Particular ethnic groups No

-Men or Women (include impacts due to pregnancy/maternity) Yes (Mothers of young children)

-People who are married or in a civil partnership No

-People of particular sexual orientation/s No

-People who are proposing to undergo, are undergoing or have undergone a process or part of a process of gender reassignment No

-People on low incomes Yes

-People in particular age groups Yes

-Groups with particular faiths/beliefs No
+Is there potential for the proposed saving to have a disproportionate adverse impact on any of the following groups: State Yes / No against each line Disabled people No Particular ethnic groups No Men or Women (include impacts due to pregnancy/maternity) Yes (Mothers of young children) People who are married or in a civil partnership No People of particular sexual orientation/s No People who are proposing to undergo, are undergoing or have No undergone a process or part of a process of gender reassignment People on low incomes Yes People in particular age groups Yes Groups with particular faiths/beliefs No